tyler-bennett52/basic-auth/README.md

 #### Attribution

 I used the live demo code thinking that was the starter code.
-I see now there is actual starter code and there are some differences but I am in too deep to go back now.
+I see now there is actual starter code and there are some slight differences but I am in too deep to go back now.